-The Definition of God is Important
+The Spirit (Breath) of God

 Progressive Dispensationalism Introduction